lucifer82051/Phone_number/README.md

-This program performs a phone number lookup
-📞
+A small tool for analyzing phone numbers via terminal 📞